 Lawyers with experience in personal injury and wrongful death law

-The law firm of Ward & Ward has over 85 years of combined experience in personal injury law including auto, motorcycle, bicycle, pedestrian and trucking accidents.
+Ward & Ward Law Firm has over 85 years of combined experience in personal injury law including auto, motorcycle, bicycle, pedestrian and trucking accidents.
 Our firm receives no legal fees or expenses unless we collect damages on your behalf.
-Call Charlie Ward today at 317-639-9501 for a free evaluation of your claim.
+Call Charlie Ward, an Indianapolis, IN personal injury lawyer, today at 317-639-9501 for a free evaluation of your claim.
 Our attorneys are available to speak with you.